 SRR has various information technology applications that are currently in the process of being upgraded.
-SRR had capitalized work-in-progress development costs of \$2.753,776 and \$0 within the NMLS modernization category as of the years ended December 31, 2023 and 2022, respectively.
+SRR had capitalized work-in-progress development costs of \$12,491,282 and \$2,753,776 within the NLMS Modernization work-in-progress category as of the years ended December 31, 2024 and 2023, respectively.
+SRR expects to complete these information technology upgrades by December 31, 2028.